Gorisek-Bros/docs/general/basics.md

 Inrun start can be used as a reference to the X-axis value:

 * the X-axis value is less than 0 behind the beginning of the inrun
-* the X-axis value is equal to 0 in the beginning of the inrun
+* the X-axis value is equal to 0 at the beginning of the inrun
 * the X-axis value is larger than 0 the more you go down with inrun and downhill
 :::